yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

   where mysum acc value = acc + value
 ~~~~~~

-Version we can simplify by using directly a lambda notation.
+We can also simplify this by using directly a lambda notation.
 This way we don't have to create the temporary name `mysum`.

 <div class="codehighlight">